ChristopherBiscardi/advent-of-code/2023/rust/day-21/equation-research.md

 26501365 = 2023(00) _ 131 + 65
 step count = year _ line_length + step_interval

+// this is the wrong sequence, but yields the
+// quadratic insight anyway, and gets `a` correct
 064: 3642
 195: 33248
 326: 92596